I’m an artist. I’m a scientist. And I’ve married my love of both art and science by creating paintings made entirely of pigments derived from soil.

 My first community mural event celebrating World Soil Day at Cornell University in 2015 inspired the Food and Agriculture Organization of the United Nations (FAO-UN) to organize a global soil painting contest in 2017.
 Our entry, Three Sisters in Soil, won first place in the university category.
 It hangs in the entrance to Bradfield Hall on the Cornell campus.

-I am currently an MS student in the Department of Natural Resources, focusing on quantifying the health of undisturbed prairie soils so we can learn how to heal abused grasslands.
+I am currently an MS student in the Department of Natural Resources, at Cornell University, focusing on quantifying the health of undisturbed prairie soils so we can learn how to heal abused grasslands.
 I also manage Cornell’s Soil Health Lab, a worldwide leader in assessing the many aspects of soil health.